Skip to main content

 Error: Unable to perform pointer interaction as the element has pointer-events: none

-In some cases, this error will prevent the variant from being included in the report.
+In some cases, this error prevents the variant from being included in the report.

-To resolve this, tell Happo to skip injecting the pointer-events: none CSS block.
-You can do that through the allowPointerEvents option.
+To resolve this, tell Happo to skip injecting the pointer-events: none CSS block using the allowPointerEvents option:

 // .happo.js